SallyFroMilan/JAVASCRIPT/JS-Fundamentals-Part-4/Project Etch-a-Sketch/Assignment/README.md

-# Etch-A-Sketch Project

 <ol>
 <li>Create a webpage with a 16x16 grid of square divs.</li>
 <ul>
 <li>Create the divs using JavaScript.
-Don’t try making them by hand with copy and pasting in your HTML file!</li>
+Don’t try making them by hand by copying and pasting them into your HTML file!</li>
-<li>It’s best to put your grid squares inside another “container” div (which can go directly in your HTML).</li>
+<li>It’s best to put your grid squares inside another “container” div (which can go directly into your HTML).</li>
 <li>Use flexbox to make the divs appear as a grid (versus just one on each line).
-Despite the name, do not be tempted to research/use CSS Grid for this as Grid will be taught later after the foundations course.
-This is an opportunity specifically to get more practice in for flexbox!</li>
+Despite the name, do not be tempted to research/use CSS Grid for this as Grid will be taught later after the foundation's course.
+This is an opportunity specifically to get more practice in for Flexbox!</li>
 <li>Be careful with borders and margins, as they can adjust the size of the squares!</li>
 <li>“OMG, why isn’t my grid being created???”</li>
 <li>Did you link your CSS stylesheet?</li>